Flaykky/rustVPN-core/README.md

 # rustVPN-core

-A  VPN client in CLI mode for private use written in rust.
+A VPN client in CLI mode for private use, DPI bypassing written in rust.

 ## Features
 - Works in CLI